silviamaggi/smd-com/_posts/2021-10-03-weeknotes-1-dizziness.md

   <li>Having spent a year in <a href="/tag/ravenna/" title="Explore the posts about Ravenna">Ravenna</a>, Milan — or even just this borough — feels immense.
 The last time I lived in a big city was back in 2015, when we left London for Cambridge.</li>
 </ul>

+{% responsive_image_block %}
+  path: assets/images/20210927-lake.jpg
-{% responsive_image path: assets/images/20210927-lake.jpg alt: "A serene scene of a small beach on Lake Maggiore" caption: "A beach on Lake Maggiore" %}
+  alt: A serene scene of a small beach on Lake Maggiore
+  caption-true: {{ page.image-caption }}
+  caption: A beach on Lake Maggiore
+{% endresponsive_image_block %}